smd-369/My_Linux_Journey/linux_command_reference.md

    **Note**
    - `$PATH ` When you type a command, your system searches through these directories to find the corresponding executable file in the path variable         of the Environment variables
+    - Variable are of two types local and Environmental
+    - local variable are not inherited by the child shell, where as Env does.
+    - start a child shell by simply typing `zsh` and pressing Enter.
+    - type `exit` to exit the child shell
      &nbsp;

     **usecase**